 Discover the world around you with Nature Stewards

-Nature Stewards is a 6 to 10 week program that connects curious people with their local and wider habitats.
+Nature Stewards is a multi-week course that connects curious people with their local and wider habitats.
 It’s a great way to gain knowledge, learn practical skills and meet like-minded others in the local community.
-You will discover all sorts of ways to help nature at home and through local volunteering.
+You’ll discover all sorts of ways to help nature at home and through local volunteering.

-Run by conservation experts and hosted by local councils, the program covers:
+Run by conservation experts and hosted by local councils, the course covers:

-Ways to care for Country and manage private property
+• Ways to care for Country and private property

 A vibrant community throughout Victoria of well-informed and trained citizens, actively engaged in conserving, observing and interpreting nature.